FairFight14/Blender-to-Horizon-Worlds-Exporter/README.md

 ## **Installation**
 1. **Download the add-on**
-   - Click **Releases** on the rright→ **Download the latest release ZIP** on GitHub to a place an your computer you can find easily later.
+   - Click **Releases** on the right→ **Download the latest release ZIP** on GitHub to a place an your computer you can find easily later.
    - Do *NOT* extract the zip file.

 2. **Install in Blender**